-Continuation of SPAN 2311 with development of fluency in Spanish by stimulating thought and expression through readings and simple writing based on material from newspaper and magazine articles.
-Goals: Enjoyment and exchange of ideas about Spanish culture and civilization in Spanish.
+Continuation of SPAN 2311.Further development of proficiency in listening, speaking, reading and writing.
+Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
 Prerequisite: Two years of high school Spanish or SPAN 2311 or its equivalent with a grade of C or better.